wozwaldo/quest-board/README.md

 # Quest Tracker - React TypeScript App

-A modern, interactive quest tracking application built with React and TypeScript.
-Manage your daily quests with style using a retro-gaming inspired interface.
+It's a modern, interactive quest tracking application built with React and TypeScript I built to manage the daily quests with some retro-gaming aesthetics, making the process a little bit more interesting and fun. ^ ^

 ## Features